Thyrotropin-releasing hormone

-Thyrotropin-releasing hormone (TRH) is a hypophysiotropic hormone produced by neurons in the hypothalamus that stimulates the release of thyroid-stimulating hormone (TSH) and prolactin from the anterior pituitary.
+Thyrotropin-releasing hormone (TRH) is a hypophysiotropic hormone produced by neurons in the hypothalamus that stimulates the release of thyroid-stimulating hormone (TSH) as well as prolactin from the anterior pituitary.

-TRH has been used clinically for the treatment of spinocerebellar degeneration and disturbance of consciousness in humans.
+TRH has been used clinically in diagnosis of hyperthyroidism, and for the treatment of spinocerebellar degeneration and disturbance of consciousness in humans.
 Its pharmaceutical form is called protirelin (INN) (/proʊˈtaɪrᵻlᵻn/).

+Physiology

 Synthesis and release

 TRH is synthesized within parvocellular neurons of the paraventricular nucleus of the hypothalamus.
-It is translated as a 242-amino acid precursor polypeptide that contains 6 copies of the sequence -Gln-His-Pro-Gly-, flanked by Lys-Arg or Arg-Arg sequences.
+It is translated as a 242-amino acid precursor polypeptide that contains 6 copies of the sequence -Gln-His-Pro-Gly-, with both ends of the sequence flanked by Lys-Arg or Arg-Arg sequences.

 To produce the mature form, a series of enzymes are required.
 First, a protease cleaves to the C-terminal side of the flanking Lys-Arg or Arg-Arg.
 Second, a carboxypeptidase removes the Lys/Arg residues leaving Gly as the C-terminal residue.
 Then, this Gly is converted into an amide residue by a series of enzymes collectively known as peptidylglycine-alpha-amidating monooxygenase.
 Concurrently with these processing steps, the N-terminal Gln (glutamine) is converted into pyroglutamate (a cyclic residue).
 These multiple steps produce 6 copies of the mature TRH molecule per precursor molecule for human TRH (5 for mouse TRH).

 TRH synthesizing neurons of the paraventricular nucleus project to the medial portion of the external layer of the median eminence.
 Following secretion at the median eminence, TRH travels to the anterior pituitary via the hypophyseal portal system where it binds to the TRH receptor stimulating the release of thyroid-stimulating hormone from thyrotropes and prolactin from lactotropes.
 The half-life of TRH in the blood is approximately 6 minutes.

+TRH is also produced in many hypothalamic neurons not associated with the pituitary, as well as multiple other CNS regions (including the spinal cord, brainstem, thalamus, amygdala, and hippocampus), indicating various non-neuroendocrine functions.

+TRH is additionally produced in multiple endocrine and non-endocrine tissues outside the CNS, including the anterior pituitary, parafollicular cells of the thyroid glands, medulla of the adrenal gland, islet cells of the pancreas, Leydig cells of the testis, epididymis, prostate, GI tract, spleen, lung, ovary, retina, and hair follicles.

+Regulation of release

+Regulation of TRH release is regulated principally by a negative feedback loop by thyroid hormone, and a neuronal open loop by hypothalamic factors.
+TRH release is additionally regulated by other circulating hormones (including glucocorticoids, and oestrogens), and inhibited by cytokines.
+The tanycytes of the median eminence also exert a regulatory effect on TRH release.

+Function and effects

+Neurotransmission and neuromodulation

+Extensive production of TRH throughout the CNS various non-endocrine (neurotransmissive and neuromodulatory) functions.
+Indeed, artificial administration into the CNS exhibits autonomic (hyperthermic, hypertensive, positive chronotropic, and gastrokinetic effects, and promotion of insulin and gastric acid release), antiepileptic, anxiolytic, and pro-locomotive effect.